 - My yellow cake recipe gets its bright color from egg yolks.
 Pasture raised chickens lay eggs that tend to have an almost orange yolk and when used in this cake the color is magnificent.
 If your yolks aren’t a rich orangey yellow then a few drops of yellow food coloring will give you the color you want – just one or two though.

 - Cream the butter and sugar thoroughly – most people stop too soon.
 Cream it until it’s light and fluffy – and that’s going to take around 3 to 4 minutes.
+I’ve added an image to the recipe instructions to show you what the texture should be.

 - Use the vanilla-butternut flavoring – it adds a delicious flavor!